Behat/Symfony2Extension/README.md

 Symfony2Extension
 =================

-Provides integrartion layer for Symfony2:
+Provides integration layer for Symfony2:

 * Complete integration into Symfony2 bundle structure - you can run isolated bundle suite by bundle shortname, classname or even full path